WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/README.md

-﻿# Getting Started with Windows Azure Mobile Services #
+﻿# Getting Started with Windows Azure Mobile Services for Windows 8#

 ## Demo ##